Choosing a Pet Door: Common Concerns & Solutions

 We recommend checking out the Details and Additional Information tabs on each product page.
 Some dog doors have the option of getting dual or double flaps.
-Which means your pet will need to go through two (2) flappers to come in or out.
+This means your pet will need to go through two (2) flappers to come in or out.
 The double door flaps offer an increase in insulation.
 We suggest two flaps for 4-season regions who can experience harsh weather.
 While these types can be more expensive, you end up saving on heating and air conditioning!

 Best Pet Doors to Choose for your Pet: With Both Single & Double Flaps

-Pet doors that have a higher aspect ratio can achieve all of the above criterias without excessive width added to the opening, so your pet door does not need to be larger than necessary.
+Pet doors that have a higher aspect ratio can achieve all of the above criteria without excessive width added to the opening, so your pet door does not need to be larger than necessary.
 Please review how to measure your pet before choosing a flap size!
 Here are some pet doors that have higher aspect ratios:

-Endura flap has an extra large flexible flap of 12” x 23”, but it seals so tightly that it can be hard for little dogs to push open!
-The strength is adjustable for learning, but defeats the purpose of the seal if you have to leave magnets out long-term.
+Endura flap has an extra-large flexible flap of 12” x 23”, but it seals so tightly that it can be hard for little dogs to push open!
+The strength is adjustable for learning but defeats the purpose of the seal if you have to leave magnets out long-term.
 With magnets on all three sides, no gapping occurs for air leakage.
 The single flap version is easier for timid or small pets, and the double flap adds to the already extreme insulation!

-You might also check out Hale Pet Doors for a well insulated pet door!
+You might also check out Hale Pet Doors for a well-insulated pet door!
 These ones have magnets on the sides and bottom as well as fuzzy weather stripping around the edges which helps keep the flap sealed.